 Because water boils at lower temperatures in high elevations (about 1 degree per 500 feet), you must boil foods longer.
 Experiment with cooking times.

 Cooking with a stove inside a tent can cause headache, nausea, dizziness or even death from carbon monoxide.
 In bad weather set the stove just outside the tent door under the rain-fly overhang while cooking from inside the tent.
 Some tents are designed with vestibules for this purpose.

 Caution: Always refuel a stove outside the tent and away from all open flames.
 And don’t ever throw used fuel containers in the fire.

 Tuna stuffed tomatoes – party fare!
 Serve with hot consomme and tiny sandwiches, such as turkey and Swiss cheese on marbled rye.
 Lean ham and Swiss on rye is another tasty option.
-You could also go meatless with miniature versions of our Vegetarian Sandwich recipe.
-Vegetarian sandwich is a delicious and hearty sandwich with zucchini, bell pepper, mushrooms, tomato and seasonings.

 An alternative to party fare, you could also make Tuna Stuffed Tomatoes for a luncheon main dish.

 For tuna salad, break one 6-1/2 or 7-ounce can of tuna in chunks; sprinkle with 1 tablespoon lemon juice.
 Add 2 hard cooked eggs, chopped, 1/4 cup thinly sliced sweet pickle, 1/4 cup finely chopped onion, 2 tablespoons diced pimiento, 1/4 teaspoon salt and a dash of pepper.
 Add 1/2 cup mayonnaise; mix gently and chill.